algorandfoundation/specs/dev/TEAL_opcodes.md

 - branch unconditionally to TARGET, saving the next instruction on the call stack
 - LogicSigVersion >= 4

+The call stack is separate from the data stack.
+Only `callsub` and `retsub` manipulate it.`

 ## retsub

 - Opcode: 0x89